browserstack/csharp-appium-app-browserstack/README.md

 ### **Run first test :**

+-  For Android tests :

+    - Open and build the Visual Studio project `csharp-appium-first-test-browserstack` within `android` folder,

+ Or,

+-  For iOS tests :

+    - Open and build the Visual Studio project `csharp-appium-first-browserstack-ios` within `ios` folder

-Open `Program.cs` file in the project `csharp-appium-first-test-browserstack` for Android or `csharp-appium-first-browserstack-ios` for iOS
+- Open `Program.cs` file in the opened project

 - Replace `YOUR_USERNAME` & `YOUR_ACCESS_KEY` with your BrowserStack access credentials